-Method development
+Method Development

-Chromatographic & mass spectrometry conditions

-DTG and DTG-d5 were eluted from the reverse phase column at approximately 1.8 min, respectively.
-Representative chromatograms obtained from extracted DBMS (blank and LLOQ) are shown in Figure 1 [Query-Q5: Vikas Sharda(CE) to All(AU)] Please check and confirm that any figures/tables that appear in the article have been redrawn correctly, and if not, please describe any corrections that need to be made.[Reply By: Sujan Dilly Penchala(AU)] Figures appear correct.
-The m/z transitions were 420.1 \rightarrow 277.1 m/z for DTG and 425.1 \rightarrow 276.9 for DTG-d5 with collision energies of 29 and 27 V, respectively.
-The scan width was set at 0.01 m/z and the dwell time at 0.1 s.
+Chromatographic and mass spectrometry conditions-DTG and DTG-d5 were eluted from the reverse phase column at approximately 1.8 minutes, respectively.
+Representative chromatograms obtained from extracted DBMS (blank and LLOQ) are shown in Figure 1.
+The m/z transitions were $420.1 \rightarrow 277.1$ m/z for DTG and $425.1 \rightarrow 276.9$ for DTG-d5 with collision energies of 29 and 27 V, respectively.
+The scan width was set at 0.01 m/z and the dwell time at 0.1 seconds.